filmi7873/job_tracker/README.md

 ## Development Status

 This project is currently in development!
-Follow along on [GitHub](#) or reach out at [fatuma.hub@gmail.com](mailto:fatuma.hub@gmail.com) if you're curious, want to collaborate, or just want to say hi.
+Follow along or reach out at [ilmi.5@buckeyemail.osu.edu] if you're curious, want to collaborate, or just want to say hi.

 ---

-Made by Fatuma Ilmi — software engineer, systems thinker, and someone who knows the job hunt is more than a numbers game.
+Made by Fatuma Ilmi — someone who knows the job hunt is more than a numbers game.